There is a wide range of research and clinical trials taking place around the world, trying to find and improve treatments for MS.

 The trials at each phase have a different purpose and help scientists answer different questions:

-In Phase I trials, researchers test an experimental drug or treatment in a small group of people (20-80) for the first time to evaluate its safety, determine a safe dosage range, and identify side effects.
+In Phase I trials, researchers test an experimental drug or treatment in a small group of people (20-80) for the first time.
+They aim to evaluate its safety, determine a safe dosage range, and identify side effects.

 In Phase II trials, the experimental study drug or treatment is given to a larger group of people (100-300) to see if it is effective and to further evaluate its safety.

 In Phase III trials, the experimental study drug or treatment is given to large groups of people (1,000-3,000) to confirm its effectiveness, monitor side effects, compare it to commonly used treatments, and collect information that will allow the experimental drug or treatment to be used safely.

 In Phase IV trials, post marketing studies delineate additional information including the drug’s risks, benefits and optimal use.

 What future treatments are in development?

 Researchers are working hard to find new and better treatments for people with MS. There are currently three oral drugs for relapsing-remitting MS available.
 These are Fingolimod, Teriflunomide and Dimethyl Fumarate.
 Several more oral therapies are undergoing phase II and III clinical trials.

 Stem cell therapies are another area of research in treatments for MS. There are currently several trials investigating the potential of various types of stem cells for different forms of MS. They include mesenchymal stem cell (MSCs), haematopoietic stem cells (HSCs) and neural stem cells (NSCs).

 MSCs are currently being trialled for MS. It is thought they may have a positive effect through ‘immunomodulation’ and might also get the nervous system’s own repair mechanisms to repair damaged myelin.